imaginaryusername/Reusable_specs/reusable_addresses.md

 BIP-???

-v0.3, with additional key formats, relaxed input positions
+v0.4, with change from signature to input hash for filtering suffix

-@im_uname, with material from Mark Lundeberg, plus discussion with Chris Pacia, Amaury Séchet, Shammah Chancellor and Jonathan Silverblood.
+@im_uname, with material from Mark Lundeberg, plus discussion with Chris Pacia, Amaury Séchet, Shammah Chancellor, Jonathan Silverblood and Josh Ellithorpe.
 Additional editing from freetrader and emergent_reasons.

 **Problem statement**